-Here you’ll find a basic list of campus hotspots you should try to hit on any campus visit.
-You might see them on your formal tour, but if not, go exploring on your own if you can!
-Talk to students, professors, your tour guide, admission staff—anyone you can.
-You could also take advantage of meeting with an admission counselor for an interview.
-You don’t have to ask all of these questions in one visit, but you should make an effort to determine the answers over time, whether during visits or through further research.
+Below you’ll find a basic list of campus hotspots you should try to hit on any campus visit and questions you should ask.
+You might see these places on your formal tour, but if not, explore campus on your own if you can!
+Talk to students, professors, your tour guide, admission staff—anyone.
+You should also take advantage of meeting with an admission counselor for an interview.
+In addition, we've included the top factors to consider when researching and finally choosing your college, along with questions you can ask while you're visiting campuses.

 - How friendly and welcoming is the campus?